XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/subscription-methods/unsubscribe.md

 [Try it! >](websocket-api-tool.html#unsubscribe)

-The parameters in the request are specified almost exactly like the parameters to [`subscribe`](#subscribe), except that they are used to define which subscriptions to end instead.
+The parameters in the request are specified almost exactly like the parameters to the [subscribe method][], except that they are used to define which subscriptions to end instead.
 The parameters are:

 | `Field`             | Type  | Description                                    |
 |:--------------------|:------|:-----------------------------------------------|